SEO | January 30, 2015

 In contrast, White Hat SEO refers to ethical and sustainable techniques for optimising a website’s ranking, such as creating high-quality content, building relevant and natural links, and using relevant keywords in a way that adds value to users.
 The goal of White Hat SEO is to provide a positive user experience and earn long-term ranking benefits through sustainable and ethical practices.
 Black hat SEO is more concerned with the short term.

 Typical Black Hat SEO Techniques

-Link Farming – Link farming is based on the idea of exchanging links with other sites in order to boost the number of inbounding links and improve your SERP.
+Link Farming – Link farming is a black hat SEO technique that involves creating a large number of low-quality, irrelevant, or spammy links in order to manipulate search engine rankings.
+This can be done through automated link building tools or by creating artificial link networks, where multiple websites link to each other in an attempt to boost their rankings.
+Link farming is based on the idea of exchanging links with other sites in order to boost the number of inbounding links and improve your SERP.

 These are usually forums or directories, with this aim as the sole purpose.
 As a result search engines think your site is more popular than it actually is.